takaki719/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Who is your favorite athlete?

 # List of place
-- mamemame saisai
+- Ichiro Suzuki
-- Gusto
+- Hideki Matsui